b-star-fellowship/b-star-fellowship.github.io/index.markdown

 # B\*: Build Something

-B\* is the **Brown Startup Fellowship**; a 10 week summer fellowship for Brown University computer science students to build and launch software.
+B\* is the **Brown Startup Fellowship**; a 10 week summer fellowship for Brown University computer science students to build and launch software using artificial intelligence tools.

 Every year, we give teams of students **$5,000 per person** to build their software project.
 From **June 1 - Sept 1**, B\* fellows build, iterate, test, and launch/publish their projects.